csmukherjee/home/_pages/publications.md

 author_profile: true
 ---

-I am primarily interested in the inference of structure, both in statistical models and real-world data.
+I am primarily interested in the inference of structure both in statistical models and real-world data.
 Here, I describe my research explorations in further detail.

 <details>